iodonium/iodonium/README.md

 I love **ESP32, embedded systems, and futuristic tech**.
 This profile is the start of a **magical developer journey**. 🪄

+😇This is my very begining of by journey, give me your blessings.

+🤥I am good in hardware like arduino and esp32 along with some programming language like JavaScript and C++.

+🥴I am currently exploring deep in hardware and Ai

+❤ I love to collaborate and get your help on mc-mod-gen .(https://github.com/iodonium/mc-mod-gen)

 ---

 <p align="center">